‘How do we incentivize people to come here—and to stay here?’

 At Indiana University, Justuss Boice has been able to combine his eclectic educational interests in biology and finance at IU.
 Now poised to complete a master’s in finance at the Kelley School of Business in December, Boice is taking on a new challenge, through which he will make a considerable impact on Indiana’s entrepreneurship culture, as the inaugural Venture Fellow for IU Ventures.

 IU Ventures assists IU students, faculty, staff, and alumni in work that advances high-potential new venture opportunities.
-Boice, a native of Fort Wayne, Ind., will serve as a Venture Fellow until May 2021; in the role, he will help to shape a new, 12-month fellowship program designed to expose graduate students to the world of venture finance and provide them with the educational opportunities and practical experiences they need to become successful early-stage entrepreneurs and investors.
+Boice, a native of Fort Wayne, Ind., will serve as a Venture Fellow until May 2022 [Nov30-2022 editor's note: date updated/corrected from May 2021 to May 2022]; in the role, he will help to shape a new, 12-month fellowship program designed to expose graduate students to the world of venture finance and provide them with the educational opportunities and practical experiences they need to become successful early-stage entrepreneurs and investors.
 Boice’s fellowship is being supported by Rev1 Ventures, a leading Midwest-based investor startup studio.

 “Justuss is clearly part of the team at IU Ventures,” said IU Ventures Managing Director Teri Willey.
 “He is fun to work with, and I’m grateful for the analyst work he is doing for us to advance our investment portfolio and this program.
 “We’re also grateful for the partnership with Rev1 Ventures in launching this fellowship.”